nickknapton12/JavaScript-Sudoku/README.md

 - Add additional algorithms to solve puzzle
 - Add some sort of short tutorial for users who have never visited the site
-- Add animation to signify puzzle has been solved